-The Committee on Credentials respectfully reports that of all the Officers, Permanent Members, and Representatives who are entitled to seats in this Council of Deliberation, the preliminary count of registered members present is 75.
+The Committee on Credentials respectfully reports that of all the Officers, Permanent Members, and Representatives who are entitled to seats in this Council of Deliberation, the preliminary count of registered members present is 61.

-Respectfully submitted, Howard Turner, 33° Jack JS Farkas, 33° Tony S Angelica, 33°

-Presented by Andrew C Work, 32°
+Respectfully submitted, Howard Turner, 33° Jack J S Farkas, 33° Tony S Angelica, 33° Presented by Andrew C Work, 32° lii.
+Bro.
+Jack Farkas, 33°